laninsky/reference_aligning_to_established_loci/README.md

 ```

 # Version history
-v0.0.3: Couldn't get the coverage tools to work using the combination of GATK v 4.0 and v 3.8 so reverted everything back to 3.8.
+v.0.0.3: Cleaning up some of the GATK v 4.0 code, and also tweaking modref.R which would have thrown weird errors if sequences had been broken into more than two bits.

 v0.0.2: GATK v 4.0 is a standalone executable rather than a *.jar file, so this was tweaked in the code on the 26-Mar-2018.
 The previous phase_everyone.sh files are available as phase_everyone_pre_v4_gatk.sh